Gift card recipient flow

 - Add to cart.

-In the cart drawer, the line shows:
+In the cart drawer, the line lists each stored line-item property

 The customer can edit or remove the line just like any other.